sagarsrc/sagarsarkale.com/blog/content/blog/genai/llava.md

 ## caption = brief description

-Create a list of varied questions that can be used to describe an image briefly.
-This is used to create an Instruction-tuning dataset of this kind:
+Use existing image, caption dataset like CC3M, with caption caption as an input, create a list of varied questions answers, here answer can be caption or part of catpion.
+Use this dataset to create instructions of the format:

 ```markdown
 Human: <question> <image>